Sleep apnea doesn’t only happen to old guys who are overweight. For every 2 to 3 men diagnosed with sleep apnea, one woman has it too.1

 Knowing these differences may prove to be the difference between seeking help and improving your health faster, or ignoring the problem altogether because you've missed the subtle warning signs.

-If you suspect you may have sleep apnea, talk to your doctor or try our online sleep assessment to see if you’re at risk.
+If you suspect you may have sleep apnea, talk to your doctor or try our free sleep assessment to see if you’re at risk.

 One way you can ensure that any symptoms you have, are identified and investigated, is to know what they are.